Seoul - Busan - Busan Coast - Gyeongju - Andong - Yeosu - Jeonju - Suwon - Seoul

 Day 6: BUSAN

 Breakfast at the hotel.
-Excursion to the outskirts of the city to start the day with a moment of tranquility by the sea.
+Departure for an excursion to the outskirts of the city to begin the day with a moment of tranquility by the sea.
 We will visit Haedong Yonggungsa Temple, a unique temple in Korea, built on rocky cliffs overlooking the sea.
 Among statues, staircases, and the sound of the waves, this place combines spirituality with unforgettable scenery.
-Then we will visit the Haeundae Blue Line Train, a colorful tourist train that travels along the Busan coast at a leisurely pace.
+Afterward, we will visit the Haeundae Blue Line Train, a colorful tourist train that travels along the Busan coast at a leisurely pace.
 Ideal for relaxing and enjoying the scenery as we head to the most famous beach in the country.
-After the tour, return to the hotel.
+Return to the hotel and the rest of the day at leisure.
 Overnight stay.

 What will you see today?